About Us

 KILES

 4. "Was zur Hölle tun sie?
 Wo bist du?"
 Dayton asked, "Where the hell are you?"
 "Ich bin hier richtig!"
 Kiles answered laughing, "I'm right here!"
 He was using Xanax to tease his father, much like Dayton did years earlier to get Hitler's attention.
 Dayton could have threatened both of them but had better success by threatening Xanax... sort of: Onimex and Xanax were very protective of Kiles.
 "Xanax, das es die doghouse!"
 Xanax stopped playing.
-"I have to go to work," Dayton defended his priorities, "You can play with Onimex," he said to Kiles who was only 3.
+"I have to go to work," Dayton defended his priorities, "You can play with Onimex," he said to Kiles who was 3-years-old at the time.

 5. Dayton kissed Kiles on the forehead, took Xanax and went to work, where he was developing an artificial gravity platform at NASA's Hawaiian advanced propulsion lab.
 "That's 'Kiles' like 'Key Lees or Hercules,' not 'Kiles' like 'miles,'" Ireana said over the phone.
 Onimex created a likeness of Xanax for Kiles to play with and Xanax enabled his co-location.
 Kiles learned at a young age that they were not like other families; that m